pietervdvn/MapComplete/Docs/Layers/all_streets.md

-Only visible if  `proposed:cyclestreet=yes`  is shown
+This tagrendering is only visible in the popup if the following condition is met: `proposed:cyclestreet=yes`